-The Bonds are dated February 15, 2018 (the "Dated Date") and will bear interest from the Dated Date.
-The Bonds will mature on the dates and in the principal amounts set forth on page ii of this Official Statement.
-Interest on the Bonds will be computed on the basis of a 360-day year of twelve 30-day months, and is payable on August 1, 2018 and on each February 1 and August 1 thereafter until stated maturity.
+The Bonds are dated January 15, 2018 (the "Dated Date") and will bear interest from the Dated Date.
+The Bonds will mature on the dates and in the principal amounts set forth on the inside cover page of this Official Statement.
+Interest on the Bonds will be computed on the basis of a 360-day year of twelve 30-day months, and is payable on August 1, 2018 and on each February 1 and August 1 thereafter until stated maturity or prior redemption.

 The Bonds will be issued only as fully registered bonds.
-The Bonds will be issued in the denominations of \$5,000 of principal or any integral multiple thereof within a maturity.
+The Bonds will be issued in the denominations of \$5,000 of principal amount or any integral multiple thereof within a maturity.

-Interest on the Bonds is payable by check mailed on or before each interest payment date by the Paying Agent/Registrar, initially, BOKF, NA, Dallas, Texas, to the registered owner at the last known address as it appears on the Paying Agent/Registrar, Initially, registration books on the Record Date (as defined herein) or by such other customary banking arrangement acceptable to the Paying Agent/Registrar and the registered owner to whom interest is to be paid, provided, however, that such person shall bear all risk and expense of such other arrangements.
-Principal of the Bonds will be payable only upon presentation of such Bonds at the corporate trust office of the Paying Agent/Registrar at stated maturity.
+Interest on the Bonds is payable by check mailed on or before each interest payment date by the Paying Agent/Registrar, initially, BOKF, NA, Dallas, Texas, to the registered owner at the last known address as it appears on the Paying Agent/Registrar's registration books at the close of business on the Record Date (as defined herein) or by such other customary banking arrangement acceptable to the Paying Agent/Registrar and the registered owner to whom interest is to be paid, provided, however, that such person shall bear all risk and expense of such other arrangements.
+Principal of the Bonds will be payable only upon presentation of such Bonds at the corporate trust office of the Paying Agent/Registrar at stated maturity or prior redemption.
 So long as the Bonds are registered in the name of CEDE & CO. or other nominee for The Depository Trust Company ("DTC"), payments of principal of and interest on the Bonds will be made as described in "BOOK-ENTRY-ONLY SYSTEM" herein.